openlgtv/epk2extract/README.md

 make

 ## To use:
-put *.pem and AES.key to epk2extract folder run it via sudo because rootfs extraction needs root sudo ./epk2extract file
+Put *.pem and AES.key to epk2extract folder.
+Run it via sudo because rootfs extraction needs root: sudo ./epk2extract file

 ## How to get IDC from SYM run: